The 5 Lazy Social Media Moves

 Pinterest is a little different from the others but receiving comments may lead to more re-pins and followers.
 Some pins are so moving or so adorable – how can you not leave a comment?

-Lazy Social Media – It’s the easy way out.
-But it’s not really being social now, is it?
-We must remember why we are on social media, to engage with others.
-Giving something a like does not engage.
-Like’s are still nice.
-But leaving comments and going back and forth with someone via a conversation – that’s engagement.
+It’s the easy way out.
+But being lazy is not really being social now, is it?
+We must remember why we are on social media.
+People are there to engage with others.

-What do you feel are lazy social media moves?
+How do you feel about lazy social media moves?
+Are you guilty of many?